wassname/repr-preference-optimization/research_journal.md

 As a quick QC I can visualise this hs, see the magnitude etc

+hmm so I've setlles on `hs.diff(layers).mul(-1).relu()` to get only suppressed info.
+Now I need to add it as a transform.
+The only problem is that all my transforms have been defined on each layer.
+I need to make a transform that works on many layers....

 ## optuna on alpaca_low to alpaca high quality

 hs-ether-rank